 Thomas Wadsworth - Product Management

-Thomas and I discuss the relationship between product and engineering, importance of communication, and the role of company core values.
+David and Thomas discuss the relationship between product and engineering, importance of communication, and the role of company core values.

 Featuring Thomas Wadsworth, Co-Founder of TvPass and former Director of Product Management and User Experience at Disney